Association for University

 Courtyard by Marriott Boston Downtown

-275 Tremont Street
+275 Tremont Street • Boston, MA 02116

 Room Block Details

-The Courtyard by Marriott Downtown Boston is a boutique hotel with modern rooms and historical touches.
+The Courtyard by Marriott Boston Downtown is a boutique hotel with modern rooms and historical touches.
 It sits across from Tufts Medical Center on Tremont Street and offers easy access to Boston Common, the theatre district, Fenway Park, TD Garden, and the Harvard University campus.

 Hotel Amenities